The University offers a bachelor of science (B.S.) in human development and family studies that

 American Association of Family and Consumer Sciences (AAFCS).

 Students have many sources of financial support for their studies, including financial aid, work-study programs, veterans' benefits, and special scholarships for entering freshmen and transfer students.

 In addition, the Department of Applied Health Sciences offers a variety of scholarships and awards.
-For more information, contact the department.

 The Catalog of Indiana State University is the document of